 luxury ($$$): Meliá Salinas – Adults Recommended This is a five-star beachfront hotel, surrounded by 2 white sandy beaches Los Charcos and Las Cucharas.
-It’s located with a short drive by car from Lanzarote Airport.
-It features 2 on-site restaurants, an evening bar and lounge, a pool bar and a beach bar, and a wellness area with a sauna and whirlpool.
+It’s located with a short drive from the Airport.
+It features 2 on-site restaurants, a pool bar and a beach bar, and a wellness area.